oreinehr/test-savee/README.md

 ### Running the testes

-1. With the api or application folder open, run the tests.
+1. to run the test use:
 ```bash
 pnpm test
 ```